-Vallejo Housing Authority staff ensured that lead-based paint educational materials, inspections, and referrals are made available to Housing Choice Voucher holders and rental housing property owners participating in VHA programs.
-As needed, the City of Vallejo addressed unsafe and hazardous housing units, a City Council priority, which included a visual inspection for lead-based paint.
+The City's Housing Authority staff ensured that lead-based paint educational materials, inspections, and referrals are made available to Housing Choice Voucher holders and rental housing property owners participating in housing programs.
+As needed, the City addressed unsafe and hazardous housing units, a City Council priority, which included a visual inspection for lead-based paint.